-It’s also possible that you may have had a hormonal imbalance, causing fluid retention and water weight gain (10).
+It’s also possible that you may have had a hormonal fluctuation, causing fluid retention and water weight gain, which you then lost (10).

 Can Sleep Help You Lose Real Weight?

-Sleep can’t burn calories, which is a prerequisite for weight loss.
+You do burn calories when you sleep, but not as many as when you are active during the day.
 However, poor sleep can affect various systems and hormones and result in weight gain.
 Here are several ways poor sleep can hinder weight loss:

 Poor Sleep Increases Appetite

 Sleep deprivation can lead to increased levels of ghrelin (the hormone that makes you feel hungry) and decreased levels of leptin (the hormone that tells your body it’s full) (11).
 A study found that just one night of sleep loss caused people to have more ghrelin and less leptin—so they were hungrier (2).
 And this effect continues as long as a person lacks sleep.
 Another study found sleep restriction to be associated with increased caloric intake (4).

 When we’re tired, our bodies crave sugar and carbohydrates because these foods spike dopamine production.
 This makes us feel better for a little while but later leaves us feeling sluggish, tired, and groggy.
 If the cycle continues, weight gain is almost inevitable over time.

 Poor Sleep Decreases Your Metabolism